aprilandjan/lerna-electron-react-typescript-boilerplate/packages/module-c/README.md

 # module-c

-a typescript module in monorepo, written in typescript
+a local maintained module in monorepo, written in typescript